 Majority of Supreme Court seems reluctant to block state bans on medical treatments for minors

-- The Supreme Court is hearing arguments on a Tennessee law banning gender-affirming care for minors, focusing on the equal protection clause of the 14th Amendment.
+- The Supreme Court is hearing arguments in a case challenging a Tennessee law banning gender-affirming care for minors, as reported in the headline.

 163 Articles